 Students and Scholars who earned income in 2017

-If you are a resident alien for tax purposes and you earned income during 2015, you will need to file federal and state taxes.
+If you are a resident alien for tax purposes and you earned income during the tax year, you will need to file federal and state taxes.

 Federal tax forms must be mailed by April 17, 2018.